Strumenta/StarLasu/documentation/ast_definition.md

 In textual languages we have typically references resolved by name.
 For this reason in StarLasu we have special support for the type ReferenceByName.
 This type has a generic parameter type, which should extend PossiblyNamed.
 This type indicates the type of thing that can be referred to.

 Suppose to have a language with the Node Type ReferenceExpression.
-The Node Type ReferenceExpression could have an attribute with type ReferenceByNam&gt;VariableDeclaration&lt;, as it permits to refer to Variable Declarations.
+The Node Type ReferenceExpression could have an attribute with type ReferenceByNam&lt;VariableDeclaration&gt;, as it permits to refer to Variable Declarations.
 We would expect VariableDeclaration to extend PossiblyNamed (or Named).

 Note that we can accept to refer to Node Type which could potentially be anonymous, however we would typically only be able to refer to instances which actually have a name.
 Imagine a language that permits to define Classes and anonymous Classes.
 The Node Type ClassDeclaration would be PossiblyNamed, however when using a class in the typical class instantiation we would not be able to refer to anonymous classes but only to classes with a name.